Improve SEO with Social Sharing Cards

 <meta name="twitter:title" content="My Awesome Title" />

-content="This article talks about how to make links to your website look awesome on social media."
+<meta name="twitter:description" content="This article explains how to make links to your website look good when shared." />

 <meta name="twitter:image" content="https://skies.dev/image.jpg" />